Each year, more of the ancient traditions of Carnival are being revived in Greece.

 40 days before the beginning of Lent, Carnival begins on a Saturday evening with the opening of the Triodion, a book containing three sacred odes.
 This is a religious moment not generally observed outside of the church itself, so don't expect a sudden party to erupt.

 The last Sunday of the Carnival period is known as "Cheese-eating Sunday" or Tyrofagos as no meat products are allowed at this time.
 Macaroni is often served on this day.
-Surprisingly enough, the word "macaroni" is not Italian, but comes from the Greek words macaria or "blessed", and aeronia or "eternal".
-Thus, "macaroni".
-The preceding day, Saturday is a special service for the dead in Orthodox churches, and part of the rites includes the making of grain dishes, probably a survival of the ancient rites of Demeter.
-Thus, "macaroni".
+Surprisingly enough, the word "macaroni" may not bet Italian at all.
+I might come from the Greek word macaria or "blessed" - actually the a name.
+Macaria is a minor Greek goddess of blessed death.
+That's a sobering thought to have has you chomp down on all that saturated fat.
+A special service for the dead is conducted in Orthodox churches on the Saturday before Cheese-eating Sunday.
+Part of the ritual is the making of grain dishes and might be a survival of the ancient rites of Demeter, goddess of the harvest, but also of the cycle of life and death.

 "Clean Monday" or Kathari Deftera, is the actually the first day of Lent (Sarakosti).
 While a holiday atmosphere still prevails, the foods consumed are all "pure", without the shedding of blood.
-But this allows cuttlefish and squid, fish roe, and other items.
-"Lagana" is a flatbread traditionally served on this day.
+But this allows cuttlefish and squid, fish roe, and other animal products.
+Lagana is a flatbread traditionally served on this day.

 Go back to page one: Greek Carnival traditions Want to know when Carnival in Greece occurs?
 Here you are.
 Some Carnival cities may have events prior to the initial dates given.
 Triodion marks the religious start of the season, but is generally a quiet church ceremony.
 Burnt Thursday is usually the beginning of what visitors would consider to be the real Carnival season.